U.S. sailor from coronavirus-stricken aircraft carrier taken to ICU

 “I think it is not a good idea to think that the (Theodore Roosevelt) is a one-of-a-kind issue. ...
 To think that it will never happen again, is not a good way to plan,” Hyten said.

-The general added that there had been a small number of cases aboard another aircraft carrier as well, the Nimitz.
+The general added that there had been a small number of cases aboard another aircraft carrier as well, the nuclear-powered Nimitz.
+Sailors assigned to four carriers have now tested positive for the coronavirus, the U.S. official told Reuters.

-Modly’s resignation highlighted the U.S. military’s struggle to meet increasingly competing priorities: maintaining readiness for conflict and safeguarding servicemembers as the virus spreads globally.

 Modly’s resignation occurred only after mounting pressure from Congress and a backlash from the crew, and followed Trump’s own suggestion on Monday that he might get involved in the crisis — saying the Navy captain whom Modly fired was also a good man.